Indonesia: Sulawesi - July 2007

 Details of a traditional "tongkonan" house in Ket'e Kesu.
 (Toraja Country, Sulawesi, Indonesia, July 2007)

 Peaceful atmosphere, again, as in Lemo.
-Curiously, the neighborhood of death does not frighten, in these countries, but rather inspires serenity.
+Curiously, the proximity of death does not frighten, in these regions, but rather inspires serenity.

 Londa: Toraja and Londa cave tombs and tau-tau

 Then head for Londa, another famous burial site.
-Here too, tau-tau watch visitors from the top of a balcony.
-But we come mostly to Londa for the "Caves"caves full of skulls.
-Not very stewy.
-Cigarette "offerings", money, candy are left loose near the bones.
+Here too, tau-tau watch for visitors from a balcony.
+But most people come to Londa for the "Caves"Caves full of skulls.
+Not very disgusting.
+Offerings" in cigarettes, money, candies are left in bulk near the bones.

-I also risked myself in the tiny wet casing linking the two main caves, led by a guide who praises his services at the entrance with a powerful lamp.
-The lamp is indispensable, but the casing without interest.
-It just allowed me to check that I have good resistance to claustrophobia ...
-Both caves are actually accessible from the outside.
+I also ventured into the tiny wet tube connecting the two main caves, led by a guide who rents his services at the entrance with a powerful lamp.
+The lamp is essential, but the cave is not interesting.
+It just allowed me to check that I have a good resistance to claustrophobia...
+The two caves are in fact accessible from the outside.

 The site, outside, is beautiful.
-Abrupt setting of cliffs surrounding a rice field.
-I give the promised rupees to the guy with his lamp, then go back to my bike.
+Steep scenery of cliffs surrounding a rice field.
+I give the few rupees promised to the guy with his lamp, then go back to my bike.

 Swimming at the natural swimming pool of Tilanga

 Direction the natural pool of Tilanga.
 The walk from one site to another is very pleasant.
-We pass by country roads little frequented, where people greet you cheerfully, along rice fields, fields, bits of forest.
+We pass by little frequented country roads, where people greet you cheerfully, we go along rice fields, fields, pieces of forests.

 Landscapes of rice fields, between Londa and Tilanga.
 (Sulawesi, Indonesia, July 2007)